Revised February 2019

 Choosing Subjects and Levels

 Ensuring successful completion of National Courses starts with the Option Choice Procedure in February/March of each year.
-We ask all (then) S4 & S5 candidates to select the subjects which they wish to pursue the following session, based on:
+We ask all learners to select the subjects which they wish to pursue the following session, based on:

 - Subjects that they enjoy,